Hariz Danial Khallidden

-Lance Corporal Muhammad Hariz Danial bin Awang Haji Khallidden (born 1 November 1996) is a Bruneian footballer who plays as a striker for DPMM FC and the Brunei national team.
+Lance Corporal Muhammad Hariz Danial bin Awang Haji Khallidden (born 1 November 1996) is a Bruneian footballer who plays as a striker for the Brunei national team.

 Club career

 MS ABDB

 A career soldier for the Royal Brunei Armed Forces (RBAF, Angkatan Bersenjata Diraja Brunei – ABDB), Hariz started playing for the army's football team MS ABDB FT in the second half of the 2018–19 Brunei Super League.
 He made his league debut on 4 January 2019 in a 4–1 victory over Najip FC, scoring in the 80th minute.
 He contributed five goals in nine appearances in his half-season, including winning goals against title rivals Indera SC as well as Kasuka FC, helping the armymen to win the league championship for the fourth consecutive time.

 After the discontinued 2020 season due to the COVID-19 pandemic, Hariz led the line for a transitioning MS ABDB FT side in 2021 and scored five goals in as many games, acquiring his first career hat-trick against BAKES FC in a 4–1 victory on 11 July.
 The league was again abandoned due to the detection of COVID-19 infections inside the country, ending an over 450-day record where Brunei had zero local COVID-19 transmissions stretching from June 2020.

 The next year, Hariz and the armymen participated in the 2022 Brunei FA Cup and went all the way to the semi-finals, where they were eliminated 1–3 on aggregate by Kasuka FC.